telerik/kendo-ui-core/docs/controls/hybrid/collapsible/how-to/datasource-integration.md

 ---
-title: Use DataSource to render the content
+title: Use DataSource to Render Content
-page_title: Display content loaded via DataSource in Kendo UI Collapsible
+page_title: Use DataSource to Render Content | Hybrid UI Collapsible
-description: Example that shows how to display content loaded via DataSource in Kendo UI Collapsible
+description: "Learn how to display content loaded via the DataSource in the hybrid mobile Kendo UI Collapsible widget ."
+slug: howto_usedatasourcetorebdercontent_hybridcollapsible
 ---

-# How to display content loaded via DataSource in Kendo UI Collapsible
+# Use DataSource to Render Content

-Example that shows how to display content loaded via DataSource in Kendo UI Collapsible.
+The example below demonstrates how to display content loaded via the DataSource in the hybrid mobile Kendo UI Collapsible widget.

-#### Example:
+###### Example

 ```html
 <div data-role="view" data-init="onInit">